 Not eating enough protein.
 This is the number one issue.
 People train hard and then eat toast for breakfast, a sandwich for lunch, and pasta for dinner.
 That's maybe 60g of protein on a good day.
 If you weigh 75kg, you need at least 120g.
 Track it for one week and you'll see where the gaps are.

 Relying on takeaways.
-Gibraltar has its fair share of fast food options.
-The occasional kebab or burger is fine.
+The occasional treat is fine.
 Making it a daily habit will undo your gym work faster than you think.

 Skipping meals then overeating later.
 If you skip breakfast and lunch, you'll be starving by 6pm and eat everything in sight.
 Spread your meals out.
 3-4 meals a day with consistent protein keeps your energy stable and your hunger in check.

 Overcomplicating it.
-You don't need superfoods, detox teas, or a £200/month supplement stack.
+You don't need superfoods, detox teas, or a heavyweight supplement stack.
 You need protein, carbs, fats, vegetables, water, and consistency.
 That's it.

 Not drinking enough water.
 Especially relevant on the Rock.
 Aim for 2-3 litres minimum, more if you're training hard or it's summer.
 Carry a bottle everywhere.